 What Works in Adams’s Approach

-- Seeks edges where competition is thinner — a hallmark of many successful traders
+- Seeks edges where competition may be thinner — a common characteristic of traders who avoid overcrowded trades

-- Shorter holding times with more modest typical gains above $35 per position
+- Uses shorter holding times with more modest typical gains above $35 per position

 Potential Pitfalls to Watch

-- Transaction costs can run higher on minors, which must be factored into the plan
+- Transaction costs can be higher on minor pairs, so they must be built into the strategy’s assumptions

 Forex–Index Combo Tactics: Thabo Louw